Find a Player

 Details of the steps to becoming a qualified referee are as follows:

-The existing Basic Referee and Full Referee courses have been re-developed and will become a two day course from November 2014.
-Details of the Referee Course schedule will be available here during October 2014.
+The existing Basic Referee and Full Referee courses have been re-developed to become a two day course from winter 2014.
+Details of the Referee Course schedule for late 2014/early 2015 are available here

 There will be a pre-requirement to have attended the Competition Organiser course, together with some pre-course online learning, after applying for the course.